 Skip to content

-• Host dependency: Data injections shells out to tar.
+• Host dependency: Data Injections shell out to tar.
 This makes testing difficult and introduces differences across environments.

-• Ephemeral Storage: Because Data Injections only loads data during zarf package deploy the data must be saved to persistent storage.
+• Ephemeral Storage: Because Data Injections only load data during zarf package deploy the data must be saved to persistent storage.
 Otherwise, when a pod restarts any data injected will be lost.

 • Better alternatives: OCI images provide a Kubernetes native solution for data delivery, and neatly fit into the Zarf delivery paradigm.